 There may be some issues with the Ntc ADSL ports or the copper wire from the Ntc exchange to your home.
-For that, you can do a very little thing in the network side except for complaining to the operator.
+For that, you can do very little thing on the network side except for complaining to the operator.

 In this post, we are providing ways to solve the Ntc ADSL problems including speed, which you can do yourself at your home.

 Connect the ADSL Filter/Splitter in the right way.

 As the same copper wire provides you telephone and internet, you always need to put the ADSL splitter to separate the two.
 One will connect to the telephone set and another one to the ADSL modem.
 In case of multiple extensions for your telephone line, you need to first connect the filter to the mainline from outside and separate the phone, ADSL line.

 In order to have a lower loss in the ADSL link, it is necessary to avoid multiple connections/joints.
 If you have found such connections, please try to make a single wire or line.
 Even if the connections are there, make it lesser, until one is ok.
 Make sure the connection is not left open, otherwise the loss will be higher, due to exposure.
 Please cover the joint with black tapes to avoid losses.

 Check out: ADSL vs Fiber FTTH Comparison

 If you have internal wiring in your home for telephone and ADSL, make sure the wires are not worn or torn.
 You can ask an electrician to replace the worn-out wires.
 That may change your ADSL line speed.